shogowada/scala-json-rpc/README.md

 // Create JSON-RPC server.
 // JsonRpcServer is immutable, meaning everytime it binds a new API, it returns a new instance of JsonRpcServer.
-// JsonSerializer type parameter is required to support JsonSerializer who's implementation is macro. val server: JsonRpcServer[MyJsonSerializer] = JsonRpcServer(new MyJsonSerializer())
+// JsonSerializer type parameter is required to support JsonSerializer who's implementation is macro.
+// You can bind as many APIs as you want. val server: JsonRpcServer[MyJsonSerializer] = JsonRpcServer(new MyJsonSerializer())
     .bindApi[CalculatorApi](new CalculatorApiImpl)